kp7742/KWhatsApp/README.md

 - Group Counter.
 - Profile Pic Zoom.
 - Clear Recent Emojis.
+- Clear Logs.
-- Bubble And Tick Changing.
+- Bubble And Tick Changing.(Disabled)
 - Send message to any WhatsApp number!
 Even if it's not in your contact!!
 - Option to make Phone call instead of WhatsApp call
 - All Hidden Features UnLocked.